SEO for Landscapers

 But it’s not enough to get reviews.
 You have to actively manage your reputation by replying to as many reviews as possible.
 If you get a useful review, leave a reply like, “Thanks so much for the review and your business.
 We look forward to working for you again!”
 You can be more specific, too, and refer to the actual service that you rendered for the customer.

-It is also of utmost importance to your local SEO rankings to reply to bad reviews as well.
+It is also of utmost importance to your local landscaper SEO marketing campaign to reply to bad reviews as well.
 Responding to bad reviews and letting the customer know how you intend to do better in the future without being overly apologetic is a great way to show that you care about the customer experience – and Google likes that.

 If you consider the topics that we discussed in this post, you will be well on your way to getting that top ranking.
 Implementing these tactics and focusing on these areas of SEO for landscapers is a great start.
 And if you want to finish strong and ensure that your website is a traffic machine, enlist our professional services.